 Marriott Bonvoy isn’t my favorite hotel loyalty program, and for that matter, I think Marriott sometimes isn’t great with managing expectations.
 But that doesn’t change the fact that Marriott has a massive global footprint, and also has some truly great hotels.
 For situations where you do stay at Marriotts, Platinum status makes a difference, from room upgrades, to breakfast, to late check-out, to bonus points.

-Long term it shouldn’t be too hard to maintain Platinum status when you earn 30 elite nights with two credit cards per year, meaning you only need to earn 20 more elite nights.
+Long term it shouldn’t be too hard to maintain Platinum status when you earn it through a single card (Bonvoy Brilliant card), or through other cards where you can earn up to 30 elite nights with two credit cards per year, meaning you only need to earn 20 more elite nights.
 If you qualify that way, you even get your pick of Choice Benefits, which will add even more value.

 If you’re a Marriott Platinum member, what has your experience been like?